schurr-lab/git-tutorial/README.md

 # Maintainers

-Lab administrators review and merge pull requests.
+Lab administrators review and maintain this repository.

 If you encounter problems, open a **GitHub issue** or ask a lab member.